jlevy/og-equity-compensation/README.md

 While a lot of information on this topic is just a Google search away, many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.
 It should be possible to assemble this information sensibly, for free.

 This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
-It’s our first attempt at assembling this information, so is likely to have errors and shortcomings, but we want to see it evolve.
+It’s a preliminary version, and no doubt has some errors and shortcomings, but we want to see it evolve.

 ### Please help!

 Please join us in making this guide better.
 We are publishing this on GitHub, like an open source project. **[Please use issues](https://github.com/jlevy/og-equity-compensation/issues)** to discuss topics, ask questions, identify issues, or suggest improvements.
-[Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) with are also welcome.
+Don’t be shy about creating issues — they are the only way to discuss things here!
+[Pull requests](https://github.com/jlevy/og-equity-compensation/pulls) are also welcome.
 This way, we pool information, while also discussing and reviewing to ensure high quality.

 We will gladly credit all contributors.